WangYue1998/AI-project/README.md

 https://youtu.be/VchJBKMimYo

-This demo is the audio test from chatbot perspective.
+This demo is the audio test from chatbot's perspective.
 The user ask audio questions.

 ![](audio.gif)